2021 St Kilda Football Club season

-The 2021 St Kilda Football Club season is the 123th competing in the VFL/AFL and 137th in the club's history.
-Coached by Brett Ratten and co-captained by Jarryn Geary and Jack Steele, they are competing in the AFL's 2021 Premiership Season.
+The 2021 St Kilda Football Club season was the 123rd competing in the VFL/AFL and 137th in the club's history.
+Coached by Brett Ratten and co-captained by Jarryn Geary and Jack Steele, they are competed in the AFL's 2021 Premiership Season.

 Squad changes

 Summary

 The Saints finished the 2020 season with a semi-final loss to eventual 2019 premiers, Richmond, and made their first finals appearance in nine years.
 Following the loss, Coach Brett Ratten signalled the Saints would look to improve their midfield in the upcoming off-season after the loss to the Tigers; "we'll go for a few things in the trade period.
 It'd be good to get another midfielder in, that would really help us, and maybe pushing them more into the forward line so we could get some more goal-scoring power as well."

 At the conclusion of the finals series, the Saints held draft picks 15, 58 (received from Sydney for a trade in 2019), 71 (received from Port Adelaide in 2019) and 87 ahead of the forthcoming trade period.

 Due to the late completion of the 2020 AFL Season due to the coronavirus pandemic, the free agency, trade period and draft were delayed by approximately one month compared to previous years.